 Paris Pittman Jr. (Plans his escape with his cellmates) “Anyway, start smelling around, and don’t forget, I’m trusting you to keep quiet, all of you keep quiet.”

 The Missouri Kid: “Like askin’ a pack of coyotes to keep quiet about a dead horse.”

-Setting aside Anthony Hopkins’ out of this world –unreal performance as ventriloquist Corky Withers/ Voice of Fats in the late great Richard Attenborough’s adaptation of William Goldman’s book.
+Setting aside Anthony Hopkins’ Out of this World –unreal performance as ventriloquist Corky Withers/ Voice of Fats in the late great Richard Attenborough’s adaptation of William Goldman’s book.
 Burgess Meredith embodies the more laid back slick agent Ben Greene who stumbles onto Corky’s dilemma–either Fats is real or Corky’s got a split personality.
-It’s one of the more chilling 70s horror films with an edge, partly due to the performances by the cast.
+It’s one of the more chilling 70s horror films with an edge, partly due to the performances of the cast.
 Ann Margaret plays the love interest Peggy Ann Snow who starts to drive a wedge between Corky and Fats or rather Corky’s sanity or unreality.
-Meredith plays off Hopkins uncomfortable frenetic energy with the pitch perfect low key air of New York Jew Borscht Belt poise.
+Meredith plays off Hopkins’s uncomfortable frenetic energy with the pitch-perfect low-key air of New York Jew Borscht Belt poise.

 WINTERSET 1936 Burgess Meredith as Mio Romagna